omarelabed/goeco-app-frontend/README.md

 Run `$ steroids update` in the main folder.

+Run `$ bower install` to install the bower dependencies

+Run `$ npm install` to install the node dependencies

 ## Running
 Run `$ steroids connect` to start the Steroids Development server, then scan the QR code with the AppGyver Scanner app.